EricaFer/EricaFer/README.md

   <a href="mailto:erica.ferreira.dev@gmail.com" alt="Gmail">
   <img src="https://img.shields.io/badge/-Gmail-ED401B?style=flat-square&labelColor=ED401B&logo=gmail&logoColor=white&link=mailto:erica.ferreira@poli.ufrj.br" /></a>

- I'm Erica and I study <strong>Mechatronics Engineering</strong> at the <strong>[University of Brasília](https://international.unb.br/)</strong>.
+ I'm Erica and I study <strong>Computer Science</strong> at the <strong>[George Mason University]([https://www.gmu.edu/admissions-aid])</strong>.

  ◻  Scientific Initiation Fellow at <strong> COPPETEC </strong> in a partnership with Siemens, working with IIoT (Industrial Internet of Things) Info Security data using Data Science.

- ◻  Coordinator of the Development Team at <strong>[UFRJ Analytica](https://ufrjanalytica.ml/)</strong> , UFRJ's Data Science team.
+ ◻  Former Coordinator of the Development Team at <strong>[UFRJ Analytica](https://ufrjanalytica.ml/)</strong> , UFRJ's Data Science team.

- ◻ Volunteer at the University Extension Project <strong>Data Science for Smart Cities</strong>, a project of UFRJ's Mathematics Institute, that has the goal of guiding undergrad students through the learning journey of Data Science and Machine Learning and bring them closer to Government Institutions that need solutions in the field, where I work directly with <strong> [Securities and Exchange Commision of Brazil](https://www.gov.br/cvm/en)</strong>, working in projects using Data Science, Machine Learning and Natural Language Processing (NLP).
+ ◻ Former Volunteer at the University Extension Project <strong>Data Science for Smart Cities</strong>, a project of UFRJ's Mathematics Institute, that has the goal of guiding undergrad students through the learning journey of Data Science and Machine Learning and bring them closer to Government Institutions that need solutions in the field, where I work directly with <strong> [Securities and Exchange Commision of Brazil](https://www.gov.br/cvm/en)</strong>, working in projects using Data Science, Machine Learning and Natural Language Processing (NLP).

 Illustration by <a href="https://icons8.com/illustrations/author/5dd5075701d03600114d621f">Bogdan Magenta</a> from <a href="https://icons8.com/illustrations">Ouch!</a>